CHAPTER 24 – III

 This was all very inconvenient for Aricame and Stievo.
 “Ohrmazd” was remaking himself into an artist and intellectual.
 “Ahriman” was growing a network of faith.
-Even though both Champions were building their own strengths and following, tactically trying to outmaneuver their opponent, this conflict didn’t serve either of their causes.
+Even though both Champions were building their own strengths and followings, tactically trying to outmaneuver their opponent, this conflict didn’t serve either of their interests.
 After some mediation (aided by some super-powered mental persuasion), Aleris/Glendan and The League were convinced to stand down.
-Peg Ty would rebuild her shrine, and with Stievo’s help, it would be better and better than ever.
+Peg Ty would rebuild her shrine, and with Stievo’s help, it would be bigger and better than ever.

 Once the skirmish was resolved, both Champions were left to think about the battle that was almost fought.
 Neither had been the instigator, yet both were nearly drawn back into the contest before they were ready.
 Both were frightened.
 Aricame reprimanded his father to the point where he said things that he could not take back, altering their relationship forever.

 For Stievo, he had just recently killed Gary Hun in a blacked-out rage where his inner self vowed to “bury” their rival.
 Stievo – the Champion of Dark who also believed in justice and salvation – was left to wonder if that message from his non-human side was aimed at Aricame, or at his own human self.

 Empathy, compassion, well-being

 Juxtaposed, identity, meaning